 |Galicia, Spain 2012|

-As an family living abroad, we mostly write about our recent international teaching adventure in Guatemala - and our experiences in our new position in Abu Dhabi, in the United Arab Emirates.
+As an family living abroad, (also known as "expat" according to this) we mostly write about our recent international teaching adventures in Guatemala and Abu Dhabi city- and our experiences in our new position in Ruwais, in the United Arab Emirates.
 We include personal life experiences from both places.